indutny/candor/README.md

 keys = keysof { name: "Tim", age: 29 }
 keys           // -> ["name", "age"]

-// Blocks
-{
-  // Blocks allow you to combine multiple statements into a single
-  // statement.
-For example, the body of an `if or `while` loop.
-Blocks also
-  // create a new local variable scope.

-  @a // use this to interact with variables from outer blocks
-     // NOTE: the closest one will be chosen
-}

 // Control flow

 // The variables in the condition head are scoped with the condition, not the